About Metal Recycling

 When talking about scrap metal recycling, it is important to differentiate between the two main categories of scrap metal: ferrous metal, and nonferrous metal.
 While ferrous metal contains some degree of iron (and in fact, its name is derived from the latin term meaning iron), non-ferrous metal does not contain iron as a component.
 Nonferrous scrap includes aluminum, copper, lead, nickel, tin, zinc and others.

-In terms of volume, ISRI estimated that United States recycles more than 73 million metric tons of ferrous metal was recycled in the U.S . in 2014.
+In terms of volume, ISRI estimated that the United States recycled 67 million metric tons of ferrous metal was recycled in the U.S in 2015.
 The largest source was provided by the 11 million automobiles which were recycled.
 While the volume of ferrous metals recovered is much greater, nonferrous metals generate more industry revenue due to their greater value, and as such are aggressively recycled.
-Recovered nonferrous scrap, including aluminum, copper, lead, nickel, tin, zinc and others, was valued at $40 billion in 2014, generating a volume of 7 million metric tons.
+Recovered nonferrous scrap, including aluminum, copper, lead, nickel, tin, zinc and others, was valued at $32 billion in 2014, generating a volume of 8 million metric tons.

 The recycling rate is a very important measure in terms of landfill diversion.
 Scrap metal has been recycled for thousands of years because it has been long recognized as being a more efficient process than mining and processing new ore.
 Recycling rates for metal are generally high, due to its value.
 For example, ferrous metals have a recovery rate as follows: